jaequery/dude/README.md

 #dude - It's the cPanel killer, SRSLY!

-Dude is an CLI tool for managing LEMP vhosts in Ubuntu.
+Dude is a CLI tool for managing LEMP vhosts in Ubuntu.

 ###Example